rohinr7/Conversion-Augmented-Corpus-Dataset-to-yolov8-Fromat/README.md

 <!DOCTYPE html>
 <html lang="en">
 <body>
-<h1>How to Run the Script</h1>
+<h1>Visualizing BBox from the Grasping-in-the-wild dataset</h1>
-<p>This guide will help you run the Python script designed for extracting frames from a video and visualizing bounding boxes on those frames.</p>
+<p>This guide will help you run the Python script designed for extracting frames from a video and visualizing bounding boxes on those frames.
+The bounding box where given in the seperate folder for each frame which was obtained from the Gaze information observed form TobiGlass2 </p>

 <h2>Prerequisites</h2>
 <ul>